 I am the author of A Desktop Guide for Nonprofit Directors, Officers, and Advisors: Doing Good While Avoiding Trouble, which was published in 2006 by John Wiley & Sons.

 I author Show and Tell, a photoblog that covers my work in Chicago, as well as my Detours from Chicago.
-It includes my photographs and commentary about them. http://www.chicagoobserations.com
+It includes my photographs and commentary. http://www.chicagoobserations.com

 I am a third-year student in the Great Books program at the University of Chicago's Gleacher Center.

 In the Summer 2018, I taught a workshop on converting color images to black and whites ones at the Osher Life Long Learning Institute at Northwestern University.
+In 2019, I am teaching a course on Travel Photography for Osher.
 I also participate in a weekly workshop at Osher.